BNasmith/PTForsyth/PTFWorkofChrist.md

 number of saved individuals.
 But God did so save the world as to carry individual salvation in the same act.
-The Son of God was not an individual merely ; He was the representative of the whole race, and its vis-a-vis, on its own scale.
+The Son of God was not an individual merely; He was the representative of the whole race, and its vis-a-vis, on its own scale.
 So that, in Ephesians, the Church, in rising to Christ, had to acquire the fullness of a complete